-A member of the Araceae (arum) plant family, Spathiphyllum is a genus with 47 species of flowering, evergreen, herbaceous, perennial plants that are native to the tropical regions of southeastern Asia and the Americas.
+A member of the Araceae (arum) plant family, Spathiphyllum is a genus with 47 species of flowering, evergreen, herbaceous, perennial plants native to the tropical regions of southeastern Asia and the Americas.

 Commonly called peace lilies, these plants produce beautiful, glossy, green foliage with large leaves that spray out from the plant’s center in a thick burst.
-When in bloom, stems shoot up from within the foliage that is topped with spade-shaped, white spathes that encircle finger-like, spadices.
+When in bloom, stems shoot up from within the foliage topped with spade-shaped, white spathes encircle finger-like spadices.

 In addition to peace, peace lilies symbolize purity, innocence, sympathy, and prosperity.
-With air-purifying properties, peace lilies make wonderful houseplants.
+With air-purifying properties, peace lilies make beautiful houseplants.

-Jasmine flowers blossom in clusters and are only about an inch in diameter and are usually white, yellow, or feature a slight reddish hue.
+Jasmine flowers blossom in clusters, are only about an inch in diameter, and are usually white, yellow, or feature a slight reddish hue.
 Despite their small size, the flowers are highly fragrant.
 In addition to being grown as an ornamental plant, jasmine is also used in tea, perfumes, and several cultural traditions.